Sibiu General Information

 By plane (45 minutes),

-Car - via scenic routes over the Carpathians (approximately 4 1/2 hours).
+By car - via scenic routes over the Carpathians (approximately 4 hours and 30 minutes).

 Address: Sos.
 Alba Iulia 73

-The airport is located 3.5 miles from the city centre.
+Sibiu airport is located 3.5 miles west of the city centre.

-Romanian currency is necessary to board the bus.
+Romanian currency is necessary to purchase tickets onboard.

 (bus line 11 is shown in purple).